-The EAD is generally now issued on the same card as the Advance Parole travel authorization, and is usually issued within 120 days of filing the AOS application.
+The EAD is generally now issued on the same card as the Advance Parole travel authorization, and is usually issued in approx. 4-6 months of filing the AOS application.
 (Again, RFEs may delay the issuance of the EAD.)

 An EAD allows open market work authorization, i.e. it is not tied to a specific employer or occupation.

 However, use of the EAD will likely be considered to have invalidated an individual's TN status.